MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-permissions-modern-experience.md

 With modern team sites, the underlying Office 365 Group should be favored for providing access to a given site.
 Communication sites may utilize Office 365 Groups although the underlying grouping is handled by SharePoint groups.

-### Sharing Permissions across a group of sites – Sites within a Hub
+### Sharing permissions across a group of sites – sites within a Hub

 SharePoint hub sites offer an important mechanism to provide cohesion with a SharePoint implementation strategy.
 [Learn more about hub sites](https://docs.microsoft.com/en-us/sharepoint/dev/features/hub-site/hub-site-overview).

-Associated a site to a Hub site does not change or unify the permissions of either the hub site or the associated site.
+Associated a site to a hub site does not change or unify the permissions of either the hub site or the associated site.
 It is important that users who can associate a site to a hub site have permission to the hub site, while you might also want to consider that members of a site that is associate to a hub also have permission to the hub although this is not a requirement.

 In a scenario where common permissions may want to be applied across all or a sub-section of sites associated with a hub site, an Office 365 Group or security group could be created and then added as a member of each joined site.

-### Permission Comparison between Team sites vs. Communication Sites
+### Permission comparison between team sites and communication sites

 Modern SharePoint Team sites and Communication sites are built on the same foundation yet have important differences that should be considered.